Hello everyone and welcome to Prep My Car!

 4th Car: Renault Clio Campus Sport (Bear Buggy)

-The “Bear Buggy” was one of my favourite cars.
-The picture of me above has me as looking rather trim, but in my younger days I was far from it.
+“Bear Buggy” was one of my favourite cars.
+The picture of me above has me as looking rather trim, but in my younger days, I was far from it.
 I used to get the nickname the “Bear” due to my larger frame, shall we say.

 The Clio was a 2 door and these cars were not designed for folk 6″4.
 I was essentially sitting on the back seat to drive it and there was no way that anyone could sit behind me.
 But, we have had 5 people with 5 cricket bags in it as well, which is testament to being the only one of your mates that could drive and sheer desperation from others not to have to jump in a boring car for a lift.